XanderRubio/XanderRubio/README.md

 - <a href="https://github.com/gautamkrishnar/blog-post-workflowgithub-readme-medium-recent-article">GitHub repository</a> - By <a href="https://github.com/gautamkrishnar">Gautam krishna R</a> that assisted in building out my workflows for displaying YoutTube and Blog posts

-- <a href="https://github.com/bxcodec/github-readme-medium-recent-article">GitHub repository</a> - By <a href="https://github.com/bxcodec">Iman Tumorang</a> that assisted in helping to build the fetch ability for displaying Medium articles on the markdown file
+- <a href="https://github.com/bxcodec/github-readme-medium-recent-article">GitHub repository</a> - By <a href="https://github.com/bxcodec">Iman Tumorang</a> that assisted in helping to build the fetching ability for displaying Medium articles on the markdown file

 - <a href="https://rahuldkjain.github.io/gh-profile-readme-generator/">GitHub repository</a> - By <a href="https://github.com/rahuldkjain">Rahul Jain</a> to assist with generating GitHub README generator